-· Licenses and software rights
+Licenses and software rights

 Acquired computer software licenses are capitalized on the basis of the costs incurred to acquire and bring to use the specific software.
-These costs are amortized using the straight-line method over their estimated useful lives (from three to eight years).
+These costs are amortized using the straight-line method over their estimated useful life (from three to eight years) and the amortization is recognized in the consolidated statement of profit or loss.
+Costs associated with maintaining computer software programs are recognized as an expense as incurred.

-Costs associated with developing or maintaining computer software programs are recognized as an expense as incurred.
 Costs that are directly associated with the production of identifiable and unique software products controlled by the Company and that are estimated to generate economic benefits exceeding costs beyond one year, are recognized as intangible assets.
 Direct costs include the software development employee costs and an appropriate portion of relevant overheads.
-These costs are amortized using the straight-line method over their estimated useful lives (from five to fifteen years).
+These costs are amortized using the straight-line method over their estimated useful life (from five to fifteen years).